halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 **GST Accumulation Type** and **Accumulation Summary Type** options are used when setting up the GST transaction code to separate it from PAYG Tax.

-To access the Pay Transaction Types task go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*
+To access the Pay Transaction Types, go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Transaction Types*

 The **GST Product Posting Group** field is used to reconcile the General Ledger Account used for **GST**.
 This is the only transaction type that will be setup with a **GST Product Posting Group** instead of a transaction posting group.